Three Little Pigs (song): Critical reception

-James Masterton wrote in his weekly UK chart commentary, "From straight out of nowhere to land in the Top 5 comes the surprise of the week.
+In his weekly UK chart commentary, James Masterton wrote, "From straight out of nowhere to land in the Top 5 comes the surprise of the week.
 Who would have thought a tongue in cheek grunge rap retelling the old nursery tale would cross over so dramatically.
 Here it is though, and may well go Top 3 next week, aided in part by the clever plasticine animated video which accompanies the track."
-Andy Martin from Music Week rated the song four out of five.
+Andy Martin from Music Week named the song Pick of the Week in the category of Rock, giving it four out of five.
 He added, "The excellent and hilarious promo that accompanies this bastardisation of the porcine children's tale (like Creature Comforts on acid) should win TV coverage and propel the weird, wacky and wonderful Green Jelly to stardom, or at least a Top 20 hit single.
 Expect BMG to pull out all the stops on this one."
-Also Tony Cross from Smash Hits gave it four out of five, commenting, "This heavy metal (should that be mental?) version of the little pig fairy-tale is weird indeed (and sports a flippin' smart video too).
-Full throttle crash and trash guitars bring the story right up to date, complete with hilarious high-pitched voices for the pigs ("not by the hair of our chinny chin chin!"), and torrents of sound for the big bad wolf.
+John Harris from NME declared it as "undoubtedly a near-classic novelty record".
+Tony Cross from Smash Hits also gave "Three Little Pigs" four out of five, commenting, "This heavy metal (should that be mental?) version of the little pig fairy-tale is weird indeed (and sports a flippin' smart video too).
+Full throttle crash and trash guitars bring the story right up to date, complete with hilarious high-pitched voices for the pigs (not by the hair of our chinny chin chin!), and torrents of sound for the big bad wolf.
 A rock opera that deserves a listen."

 Music video

 The song's accompanying stop motion claymation music video received regular rotation on MTV, and in 1993 it was certified gold by the RIAA.
 "Three Little Pigs" was notable for being the first known music single to debut only in video form; when the music video was first shown on MTV, fans could buy the song on videotape, but not on CD.
 In 1993, however, the single was finally released in CD form.
-The music video was later published by Vevo on YouTube in March 2014.
-As of December 2022, it had generated more than 27 million views.
+The music video was later made available by Vevo on YouTube in 2014 and had generated more than 37 million views as of August 2025.